streamsets/tutorials/tutorial-spark-transformer/readme.md

       return new TransformResult(result, errors);
     }

+Your code should look like [this](https://gist.github.com/metadaddy/0447075d0bfe5345ffedbd8d6c870ca0) when you're done.

 Finally, repeat the process of building the project, installing the new JAR file with Package Manager, and restarting SDC.

 Preview the pipeline again and you will see that, this time, a new field has been added to each record, containing the credit card type: